This is The Life Cycle of The American Eel!

 The American eel also goes through a metamorphosis, but there is not a cocoon involved and it does not grow big, colorful wings out of its back.

 So what is the life cycle of the American eel?
 The American eel goes through five phases of metamorphosis over the course of its long lifetime.
 Most of them are born in the Sargasso Sea, and migrate to freshwaters to live most of their life.
-Toward the end of this cycle, they return to the sea to spawn more eel and eventually die.
+Toward the end of this cycle, they return to the sea to spawn more eel and eventually perish.

 One thing you can say about the American eel is that it is a very consistent creature.